elucserr/for-sweet-people-frontend/README.md

 ## User Stories

-**404** - As a user I want to see a 404 page when I access to a page that does not exist

 **Homepage** - As a user I want to be able to access to a homepage where appears an introduction of the App

 **Sign up** - As a user I want to sign up on the App so that I can access to all the functionalities